Objection Handling In Sales: 30 Common Examples in 2024

 12. If you add more features, we’ll buy

 In such cases, you can suggest to them your advanced solution.
-Enterprise customers generally want customized solutions.

 But if your product can’t solve that particular demand, the best thing you can do is walk away.
-They might not be a good fit for your prospect lists.

 13. We’re being downsized

-We re being downsized
+We’re being downsized

 Such cases are rare, but when you encounter one, you shouldn’t try to push it.